 .
 2021 Ram Lambs will be available.
 Expecting some very good ram lambs out of our new Slack Ram 9155 RR/NN.

 4. Pennsylvania Ram & Buck Goat Test & Sale — Sale is the first Saturday in August.

 Ram Lamb Performance data is on the PA Livestock Evaluation Center website.

 Ram Lambs and Buck Goats are on test for 77 days, evaluated for breeding soundness, weight gain, scrotal size, loin eyes ultra sounded, indexed — and then auctioned at the PA Ram & Meat Goat Buck Sale the first Saturday in August, 2020.
 Send an email to request information about the 2020 Performance Test and Sale.
 For more information, contact Greg Hubbard, 1-814-238-2527.
 Email Greg Hubbard at: firstname.lastname@example.org

 For more information and to review the two-week reports and download the Sale Cartalog — Click on website: PA Livestock Evaluation Center

 Click on “Programs” — then click on “Ram Testing Program” — for the bi-weekly reports.

-Click on “Catalogs” — for the 2017 Sale catalog — listing the Buck Goat, Rams, plus Ewes and Doe Goats.
-The two Vorac Suffolk Rams are Lots 112 and 113.
+Click on “Catalogs” — the past 2019 Sale catalog — listing the Buck Goat, Rams.